Graduate Student Directory

 Research Interests

-Phenomenology, Marxism, Space and Time, Critical Theory, Philosophy of Mind, Political Philosophy, Philosophical Anthropology
+Phenomenology, Critical Theory, Philosophy of Mind, Political Philosophy, Consciousness, Space and Time

 Biography, Education and Training

-Together with Margath Walker, I am co-editing a special issue in Environment and Planning C: Politics and Space on the problem of space in Frankfurt School critical theory.
-I am also working on a monograph concerning Lefebvre's contributions to Marxist thought.
+I am currently editing, with Dr. Margath Walker, a special issue in Environment and Planning C: Politics and Space on the problem of space in the Frankfurt School.

 Selected Publications